tobykurien/Xtendroid/README.md

 =========

-Xtendroid is a DSL (domain-specific language) for Android that is implemented using the [Xtend][] transpiler, which features [extension methods][xtend-doc] and [active annotations][] (edit-time code generators) that expand out to Java code during editing or compilation. *Active annotations*, in particular,  make Xtend more suitable for DSL creation than languages like Kotlin or Groovy.
+Xtendroid is a DSL (domain-specific language) for Android that is implemented using the [Xtend][] transpiler, which features [extension methods][] and [active annotations][] (edit-time code generators) that expand out to Java code during editing or compilation. *Active annotations*, in particular,  make Xtend more suitable for DSL creation than languages like Kotlin or Groovy (e.g. see [`@AndroidActivity`][injection]).
 Xtendroid supports both Eclipse and IntelliJ/Android Studio, including code completion, debugging, and so on.

 Xtendroid can replace dependency injection frameworks like RoboGuice, Dagger, and Android Annotations, with lazy-loading getters that are [automatically generated][injection] for widgets in your layouts.
 With Xtend's lambda support and functional-style programming constructs, it reduces/eliminates the need for libraries like RetroLambda and RxJava.
 With it's [database support][database], Xtendroid also removes the need for ORM libraries.

 Features by example
 ===================